1363V4/le.guide/_posts/2025-10-11-just_fucking_use_datastar.md

-your browser is already a fucking jet engine: datastar doesn't reinvent the wheel, it just puts four of them under the fucking rocket so you can get moving.
+your browser is already a fucking jet engine: datastar doesn't reinvent the wheel, it just puts four of them under the rocket so you can get fucking moving.

-## "it's just a fad"
+## "it's just the new fad"

-the web doesn't break backward compatibility you dumbass. datastar websites are forever. this is what you get by building on fucking specs.
+the web doesn't break backward compatibility you dumbass.

+datastar websites are forever. this is what you get by building on fucking specs.